bjornborg/opticalflow/README.md

 # opticalflow

 This assumes that you have amd64 arch, docker-ce installed, and your user is a part of the docker groups.

-Easy checks:
+Run easy checks:

+`
+# Check if you are a part of docker groups
+groups
+# running docker hello world
-`docker run hello-world`
+docker run hello-world

-Groups:

-`groups`

-you should see docker.
+# running nvidia docker hello world
+docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
+`

 If you are not a part of the docker group, simply pre-pend sudo command to all docker commands.

-Have image data ready in a folder 'data'.
-Create a list of the filenames for the before images and after images.
-Example of this may be seen in 'data/'

-To run single benchmark looping 10 times use the following cases:

-Lucas-Kanade (default param values)

-`docker run -v ${PWD}/data:/data bjornborg/lucaskanade 10`

-If you want to loop it 100 times or any non negative arbitrary number, replace 10 with that number.
-Adding additional params is possible, in this case: gridstep=8, k=128, sigma=0.05

-`docker run -v ${PWD}/data:/data bjornborg/lucaskanade 10 8 128 0.05`

-Farnebäck (default param values)

-`docker run -v ${PWD}/data:/data bjornborg/farneback 10`

-or with additional params: pyr_scale=0.5, levels=3, winsize=15, iterations=3, poly_n=5, poly_sigma=1.2

-`docker run -v ${PWD}/data:/data bjornborg/farneback 10 0.5 3 15 3 5 1.2`

-Simple flow (default param values)

-`docker run -v ${PWD}/data:/data bjornborg/simpleflow 10`

-or with additional params: layers=3, averaging_block_size=2, max_flow=4, sigma_dist=4.1, sigma_color=25.5, postprocess_window=18, sigma_dist_fix=55.0, sigma_color_fix=25.5, occ_thr=0.35, upscale_averaging_radius=18, upscale_sigma_dist=55.0, upscale_sigma_color=25.5, speed_up_thr=10.0

-`docker run -v PWD}/data:/data bjornborg/farneback 10 3 2 4 4.1 25.5 18 55.0 25.5 0.35 18 55.0 25.5 10.0`
+There are some example data in folder data/.
+The folder contains sequences of images data, two .txt files containing a list of before and after images (to estimate optical flow between).
+`
+# List the example data
+ls data/
+# see listed before images
+cat data/first_image.txt
+# see listed after images
+cat data/first_image.txt
+`
+If you want to run the benchmarks on a different data set, simply put the data in the data/ folder and update the .txt files with the names of the images files.
+Alternatively, replace ${PWD} variable when running the benchmark with the absolute path pointing to the data containing similar structure with two lists containing lists of images names.

+`
+# Running lucas kanade OF algorithm on the example data
+docker run -v ${PWD}/data:/data bjornborg/lucas-kanade 1
+# Or on custom data with the path /myDataPath/customdata
+docker run -v /myDataPath/customdata:/data bjornborg/lucas-kanade 1
+`

+The benchmark results will output three things(.flo files, colored flo images and time.csv files) in the results folder located where the data set is (for example in data/results).

+To run a single benchmark looping 10 times use the following cases:

+Deepflow
+'
+# Deepflow (default param values)
+docker run -v ${PWD}/data:/data bjornborg/deepflow 10
+# If you want to loop it 1000 times or any non-negative arbitrary number, replace 10 with that number.
+# For example 1000 loops
+docker run -v ${PWD}/data:/data bjornborg/deepflow 1000
+`

+Dense inverse search
+`
+# Dense inverse search with default preset (medium)
+docker run -v ${PWD}/data:/data bjornborg/dense-inverse-search 10
+# with ultrafast preset
+docker run -v ${PWD}/data:/data bjornborg/dense-inverse-search 10 ultrafast
+`

+Dual TVL1
+`
+# Dual TVL1
+docker run -v ${PWD}/data:/data bjornborg/dualtvl1 10
+# with additional params: tau=0.25, lambda=0.15, theta=0.3, nscales=5, warps=5, epsilon=0.01, innnerIterations=30, outerIterations=10, scaleStep=0.8, gamma=0.0, medianFiltering=5
+docker run -v ${PWD}/data:/data bjornborg/dualtvl1 10 0.25 0.15 0.3 5 5 0.01 30 10 0.8 0.0 5
+`

+Farnebäck
+`
+#(default param values) with 10 loops
+docker run -v ${PWD}/data:/data bjornborg/farneback 10
+#or with additional params: pyr_scale=0.5, levels=3, winsize=15, iterations=3, poly_n=5, poly_sigma=1.2
+docker run -v ${PWD}/data:/data bjornborg/farneback 10 0.5 3 15 3 5 1.2
+`

+FlowNet2 (requires gpu)
+`
+# FlowNet2 using gpu (id) 0 and KITTI pretrained network with 10 loops
+docker run --runtime=nvidia -v ${PWD}/data:/data bjornborg/flownet2 -g 0 -n FlowNet2-KITTI 10
+# To see other pretrained network run
+docker run --runtime=nvidia -v ${PWD}/data:/data bjornborg/flownet2 -h
+`

+Lucas-Kanade
+'
+# Lucas-Kanade (default param values)
+docker run -v ${PWD}/data:/data bjornborg/lucas-kanade 10
+# Adding additional params is possible, in this case: gridstep=8, k=128, sigma=0.05
+docker run -v ${PWD}/data:/data bjornborg/lucas-kanade 10 8 128 0.05
+`

+Pcaflow
+`
+# Pca flow (default param values)
+docker run -v ${PWD}/data:/data bjornborg/pcaflow 10
+`

+Simple flow
+'
+# Simple flow (default param values) with 10 loops
+docker run -v ${PWD}/data:/data bjornborg/simpleflow 10
+#or with additional params: layers=3, averaging_block_size=2, max_flow=4, sigma_dist=4.1, sigma_color=25.5, postprocess_window=18, sigma_dist_fix=55.0, sigma_color_fix=25.5, occ_thr=0.35, upscale_averaging_radius=18, upscale_sigma_dist=55.0, upscale_sigma_color=25.5, speed_up_thr=10.0
+docker run -v PWD}/data:/data bjornborg/farneback 10 3 2 4 4.1 25.5 18 55.0 25.5 0.35 18 55.0 25.5 10.0
+`

 All results are generated in ${PWD}/data/results.
 It is root owned folder.
 Simply chown or copy the folder if you want to do postprocessing.